shinsenter/defer.js/README.md

 of deferred scripts until the user starts interacting with the page regardless of the page load event.

-It will override the default behavior of `waitForInteraction` argument of the `Defer()` method.
+It will override the default behavior of `waitForUserAction` argument of the `Defer()` method.

 Changing this variable will also affect the behavior of these functions: